A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 4. Out-of-pocket expenses won’t transfer in February or March.

-Out-of-pocket expenses reset to $0 on January 1 for all marketplace plans, so your auto-renewed policy will start over with a new deductible at that point.
+Out-of-pocket expenses reset to $0 on January 1 for all Marketplace plans, so your auto-renewed policy will start over with a new deductible at that point.
 But if you need medical care in January (and have associated out-of-pocket costs) before your new plan takes effect in February, you’ll potentially have a higher out-of-pocket exposure for the whole year than you would have if you’d picked your new plan by December 15 and had it start January 1.

-All of this is a reminder that while most enrollees have until at least mid-January to sign up for 2023 coverage, it’s in your best interest to get your plan selection sorted out by December 15.
+All of this is a reminder that while most enrollees have until at least mid-January to sign up for new coverage, it’s in your best interest to get your plan selection sorted out by December 15.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
-Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.